 Australia

 Australia is a country comprising a large mainland, the island of Tasmania, and numerous smaller islands.
-Australia is the largest country by area in Oceania and the world’s sixth-largest country.
+Australia is the largest country by area.

 Capital City: